Passiflora lindeniana: Ecology

-Conservation Status
+Conservation

-P. lindeniana is listed as Near Threatened by the IUCN (2004).
+P. lindeniana is listed as Near Threatened by the International Union for Conservation of Nature (2004).
 In 1998 there were only four known populations of P. lindeniana in the wild, only one of those populations being located in a National Park.
 Ten years later, a further four stands were found, but comprised only a few trees.
 A further two small populations have been located in Colombia.

 Trees are threatened by deforestation for farming, and mature trees have been cut down for firewood.
 The 20 mature trees recorded in Merida State had been reduced to four by the end of 1993.

 A small fruitfly, Anastrepha dryas, was recorded infesting P.lindeniana fruit about 1995.
 The larvae feed on and destroy the developing fruit, resulting in the loss of all the fruit.